databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/_index.md

 new workspace's information.
 Please go through the previous steps for cloud infrastructure and security considerations to keep in mind to ensure the driver workspace can monitor the new workspace

+---

+## Other information pertaining to deployments
-## Multi-Workspace Monitoring - Considerations
+### Multi-Workspace Monitoring - Considerations
 As of 0.7.1.0 Overwatch is able to monitor remote workspaces but having one and only one global deployment often doesn't meet customer needs and there are some requirements for a deployment to monitor remote workspaces.
 More details are available on the [Security Considerations]({{%relref "DeployOverwatch/ConfigureOverwatch/SecurityConsiderations.md"%}}) and